Artie Lange: 1995–1997: Mad TV, first suicide attempt, and jail time

 At age twenty-seven, Lange was selected as one of the eight cast members in the sketch comedy series Mad TV, from the eight thousand that were screened.
 He flew to Los Angeles in May 1995 to shoot the television pilot which was picked up by the Fox network.
 Lange moved to Los Angeles two months later to film the first season.
 The show paid him a large signing bonus plus a salary of $7,500 per episode, fueling his worsening cocaine habit; during this period he said he was using cocaine "like it was going out of style".

 In November 1995, after nine episodes had been shot, he attempted suicide after he ran out of cocaine, drank whiskey and "a bunch of pills", and wrote a suicide note to his mother and sister.
 He claimed, "I was 100 percent serious about dying".
 He was found by his Mad TV co-stars and taken to intensive care.
-Lange returned to New Jersey to complete a rehabilitation and counselling program.
+Lange returned to New Jersey to complete a rehabilitation and counseling program.
 At its conclusion, he wrote a new forty-five minute stand-up set that he felt "really proud of", and used his Mad TV fame to headline spots in comedy clubs around New York City, supported by further voiceover work for commercials.

 In January 1996, Lange returned to Los Angeles to film the remaining episodes of the first season.
 Quincy Jones, the show's producer, supported Lange during rehab and sent him over on his private jet.
 Lange returned to form in his work, ranking his performance in these episodes as "the best I've ever done in sketch comedy", including the creation of his hit character, White Mama.
-In the summer of 1996, Lange secured his first major acting role for an independent film titled Puppet, starring Rebecca Gayheart and Fred Weller.
+In mid-1996, Lange secured his first major acting role for an independent film titled Puppet, starring Rebecca Gayheart and Fred Weller.
 He wrote, "To this day I have never seen it because I don't think it's possible to purchase a copy of it anywhere ... it was screened in a theater at least once, because my manager went to see it".